mk-fg/python-onedrive/doc/api.md

     * link(obj\_id, link\_type='shared\_read\_link')

         Return a preauthenticated (usable by anyone) link to a specified object.
-Object will be considered "shared" by SkyDrive, even if link is never actually used.
+Object will be considered "shared" by OneDrive, even if link is never actually used.

-        link_type can be either "embed" (returns html), "shared_read_link" or "shared_edit_link".
+        link_type can be either "embed" (returns html), "shared_read_link" #!as3 or "shared_edit_link".

     * copy(obj\_id, folder\_id, move=False)

         Copy specified file (object) to a folder with a given ID.

-        Well-known folder names (like "me/skydrive") don't seem to work here.
+Well- known folder names (like "me/skydrive") don't seem to work here.

         Folders cannot be copied; this is an API limitation.